-- 4.99 Where the insurer determines the claimant's request for treatment, rehabilitation, vocational support and attendant care services, it must advise the claimant and service provider in writing as soon as possible but within 10 days of receipt of a request, and - (a) if approved: - state the costs the insurer has agreed to meet - pay the account as soon as possible but within 20 days of receipt of an invoice or expense - advise the claimant of the insurer's obligation to pay all reasonable and necessary costs and expenses - including travel expenses to attend approved treatment, rehabilitation services or assessments, including all services or assessments conducted by a medical assessor of the Personal Injury Commission - as soon as possible (no later than 20 days after receiving the account or request for reimbursement). - (b) if declined, in whole or in part, provide:
+- 4.98 Where the insurer receives the claimant's request for treatment, rehabilitation, vocational support and attendant care services, it must advise the claimant and service provider in writing of its decision as soon as possible but within 10 days of receipt of the request, and - (a) if approved: - state the costs the insurer has agreed to meet - pay the account as soon as possible but within 20 days of receipt of an invoice or expense - advise the claimant of the insurer's obligation to pay all reasonable and necessary costs and expenses - including travel expenses to attend approved treatment, rehabilitation services or assessments, including all services or assessments conducted by a medical assessor of the Personal Injury Commission - as soon as possible (no later than 20 days after receiving the account or request for reimbursement). - (b) if declined, in whole or in part, provide: - the reasons for the decision with reference to the information relied upon in making the decision. - a list of all information relevant to the decision, regardless of whether the information supports the decision, including copies of all listed information - an explanation of the insurer's internal review process, including the timeframe in which an application for internal review must be made and/or right to make an application to the Personal Injury Commission

-- the reasons for the decision with reference to the information relied upon in making the decision. - a list of all information relevant to the decision, regardless of whether the information supports the decision.
-The insurer must provide copies of all listed information to the claimant, unless the information has previously been provided to the claimant - an explanation of the insurer's internal review process, including the timeframe in which an application for internal review must be made and/or right to make an application to the Personal Injury Commission. - 4.100 If requested by the claimant or the claimant's nominated treating doctor (subject to the claimant's authority), the insurer must provide the nominated treating doctor with a copy of any decisions that affect the claimant's treatment and care.
+- information on how a claimant may make a complaint with the Independent Review Office (IRO), including the IRO's contact details. - 4.99 If requested by the claimant or the claimant's nominated treating doctor (subject to the claimant's authority), the insurer must provide the nominated treating doctor with a copy of any decisions that affect the claimant's treatment and care.
 The claimant can revoke the authority at any time by notifying the insurer.